 Categories of knives.

 To try and categorize knives these days is nearly impossible.
-I have tried to break knife designs into eight broad categories but I could probably double or triple the categories and there would still be knives that still fall outside of any describe category.
+I have tried to break knife designs into eight or nine broad categories but I could probably double or triple the categories and there would still be knives that still fall outside of any describe category.
 With that said, I think these broad categories will cover about 99% of the knives you come across.

 Traditional folders (slip-joint. lockback, automatic, etc.)

 The traditional pattern knives can probably be traced back to the first simple folding knife.
 As time progressed, people would modify their knife to fit the task at hand.
 So in many ways, the traditional folding knives were all some type of work knife designed for a specific person.
-Of course the purpose could be as varied as cutting rope, carving wood, neutering cattle, or self defense.
+Of course the purpose could be as varied as cutting rope, carving wood, neutering cattle, or self-defense.

 As time moved on, knives were fitted with multiple blades and then springs were added to keep the blades in place.
 Later locking springs were added to stop blades from easily folding.
 Through trial and error the knives morphed into many different styles and so knife makers started assign names or model numbers to the different types of knives.
 And before you knew it a whole industry of knife makers started making a variety of knives to meet a variety of needs and as the knives fulfilled the task quite well, the patterns standardized and the traditional pattern folding knife was born.
 In reality there are dozens if not hundreds of different style blades placed into dozens, if not hundreds of different style handles and so in the end there are literally countless combinations of knife styles that make up the “so called” traditional pattern knives.